perisphere-rwe/pericircle/README.md

 #> 7 Sex             <NA>               4006.
 11
 ```

-The fix: add a label for the “.overall” group in the call to `recode`.
+The easiest fix is to add a label for the “.overall” group in the call
+to `recode`.

 ``` r
 data_peng %>%